 Hailed by The New York Times for her “radiant, liquid tone,” “exquisitely phrased,” and “sweetly dazzling” singing, soprano Sarah Brailey is in growing demand as a soloist and chamber music artist across all genres of music.
-She has performed Steve Reich at Carnegie Hall, John Zorn at the Guggenheim and Metropolitan Museum of Art, and with Kanye West and Roomful of Teeth at the Hollywood Bowl.
-Highlights of Sarah’s current and recent seasons include Barber’s Knoxville: Summer of 1915 with the Colorado Symphony; George Benjamin’s Dream of the Song with Lorelei Ensemble and Boston Symphony; Zweite Dame in Mozart’s Die Zauberflöte with the Clarion Music Society; John Zorn’s Madrigals at the Louvre Museum; Handel’s Messiah with the St. Paul Chamber Orchestra, Charlotte Symphony, and Albany’s Cathedral of All Saints; Costanza in Haydn’s L’isola disabitata with the American Classical Orchestra; the world premiere of Daniel Felsenfeld’s Astrophysical Mass; Bach’s B Minor Mass with REBEL Baroque; Handel’s Samson at Alice Tully Hall under the baton of Nicholas McGegan; Britten’s Les Illuminations with NOVUS NY; numerous appearances with the Polydora Ensemble, a vocal quartet that specializes in 19th century German art song repertoire.
+She has performed Steve Reich at Carnegie Hall, John Zorn at the Louvre, and with Kanye West and Roomful of Teeth at the Hollywood Bowl.
+Highlights of Sarah’s current and recent seasons include Barber’s Knoxville: Summer of 1915 with the Colorado Symphony; George Benjamin’s Dream of the Song with the Lorelei Ensemble and Boston Symphony Orchestra; Handel’s Silete venti and Purcell’s Fairy Queen with the Handel and Haydn Society; Zweite Dame in Mozart’s Die Zauberflöte with the Clarion Music Society; various John Zorn works at the Sarajevo Jazz Fest and November Music in s-Hertogenbosch, Netherlands; Handel’s Messiah with the St. Paul Chamber Orchestra, Charlotte Symphony, and Albany’s Cathedral of All Saints; Costanza in Haydn’s L’isola disabitata with the American Classical Orchestra; the world premiere of Daniel Felsenfeld’s Astrophysical Mass; Schoenberg’s Das Buch der Hängenden Gärten with the Brooklyn Art Song Society; Scott Gendel’s new oratorio Barbara Allen (written for Sarah); Queen of Sheba in Handel’s Solomon with Julian Wachner and the Trinity Baroque Orchestra; Britten’s Les Illuminations with NOVUS NY; and numerous appearances with the Polydora Ensemble, a vocal quartet that specializes in 19th century German art song repertoire.

-Sarah has recorded with tUne-yArDs, John Zorn, Paola Prestini, Bang on a Can All-Stars Stars (Julia Wolfe’s 2015 Pulitzer Prize-winning work Anthracite Fields), and is featured on New York Polyphony’s GRAMMY®-nominated album Sing Thee Nowell.
-She can be heard on recordings released by Naxos, Tzadik, Musica Omnia, BIS, 4AD, Soundbrush Records, and VIA Records.
+Among Sarah’s recording collaborators are tUne-yArDs, John Zorn, the Choir of Trinity Wall Street, Paola Prestini, and Bang on a Can All-Stars Stars (Julia Wolfe’s 2015 Pulitzer Prize-winning work Anthracite Fields).
+Sarah is featured on several GRAMMY®-nominated albums including New York Polyphony’s Sing Thee Nowell and The Clarion Choir’s recording of Maximilian Steinberg’s Passion Week.
+She can be heard on albums released by Naxos, Sono Luminus, Tzadik, Musica Omnia, BIS, 4AD, Soundbrush Records, and VIA Records.

-Sarah’s awards include First Prize in the 2015 Madison Early Music Festival’s Handel Aria Competition and the Leopold Damrosch Award in the 2014 Lyndon Woodside Oratorio Solo Competition.
+Sarah’s awards include First Prize in the 2015 Handel Aria Competition and the Leopold Damrosch Award in the 2014 Lyndon Woodside Oratorio Solo Competition.
 She was a semi-finalist in the 2014 and 2016 Concert Artist Guild Victor Elmaleh Competition.
-Recent opera engagements include the American premiere of Hércules en el Mato Grosso, a new opera by Esteban Insinger, Pablo Ortiz’s Gallos y Huesos with The Americas Society, Stefan Weisman and David Cote’s The Scarlet Ibis with American Opera Projects, and Lera Auerbach’s The Blind at The Lincoln Center Festival.